ANRAR4/AutoBTD6/README.md

 Efficiency is calculated using the average of `win_times` in `playthrough_stats.json`.
 This means new playthroughs need to be played at least once to get considered.

+For some context: currently the most efficient of the included playthroughs is dark castle on chimps which will earn you about 800k XP/hour(given your game doesn't lag)

 ## `mm` - Play the most efficient maps for monkey money farming

 Usage: `py replay.py mm [int n=1]`